 Sayaka Koga

-Joined NOMURA in 2008. space designer.
-We design space concept design regardless of the field such as offices, educational facilities, showrooms, displays.
-Recently, I am mainly in charge of planning and concept design communication spaces.
-We place great importance on concept design “experiences”.
+Joined NOMURA in 2008.
+Spatial designer. concept design spaces in a wide range of fields, including offices, educational facilities, showrooms, and displays.
+Recently, he has been in charge of planning and concept design communication spaces.
+He believes in concept design "experiences."

 PAGE TOP